davideas/FlexibleAdapter/README.md

 ```

 #Change Log
+**2015.09.05**
+- Updated compileSdkVersion and Support libraries to v23
+- Customised Undo timeout in the example Activity with original _Snackbar_

 **2015.07.29**
 - Added **Undo** functionality
 - Moved getItem() into FlexibleAdapter, method now is part of the library
-- Added synchronized blocks for write operations on mItems list
+- Added synchronized blocks for write operations on _mItems_ list

 **2015.07.20**
 - New full working example Android Studio project! (with some nice extra-features)